emacsfodder/sublime2yas/README.md

     install.sh

 Install will copy the script to `/usr/local/bin`.
-If you want to install it manually, just place it somewhere in your path.
+If you want to install it manually, just place it somewhere in your path, and install the Nokogiri and Trollop gems.

 <sup>FYI I'll package this up into a gem, in a few days.</sup>